Building a Private AI Server for Business: 2026 Hardware Guide

 The alternative: running AI models on your own hardware.

+An on-premise AI server runs models like Llama 4, Mistral, or Qwen entirely offline—no data leaves your office network.
 This guide covers two practical hardware paths: the Apple Mac Studio for straightforward deployment, and custom PCs with NVIDIA RTX 5090 GPUs for maximum performance.
+We'll compare specs, real-world benchmarks, and total cost of ownership to help you make an informed decision.

-Why Consider Local AI Infrastructure?
+Why Should Businesses Build Local AI Servers?

 Data Privacy and Compliance